Putin appears at big rally as troops press attack in Ukraine

 Standing on stage in a white turtleneck and a blue down jacket, Putin spoke for about five minutes.
 Some people, including presenters at the event, wore T-shirts or jackets with a “Z” — a symbol seen on Russian tanks and other military vehicles in Ukraine and embraced by supporters of the war.

-Putin’s quoting of the Bible and a Russian admiral of the 18th century reflected his increasing focus in recent years on history and religion as binding forces in Russia’s post-Soviet society.
-His branding of his enemies as Nazis evoked what many Russians consider their country’s finest hour, the defense of their homeland from Nazi Germany in World War II.
+Putin’s quoting of the Bible and an 18th-century Russian admiral reflected his increasing focus in recent years on history and religion as binding forces in Russia’s post-Soviet society.
+His branding of his enemies as Nazis evoked what many Russians consider their country’s finest hour, the defense of the motherland from Germany during World War II.

+The rally came as Vladimir Medinsky, who led Russian negotiators in several rounds of talks with Ukraine, said that the sides have moved closer to agreement on the issue of Ukraine dropping its bid to join NATO and adopting a neutral status.

+“That is the issue where the parties have made their positions maximally close,” Medinsky said in remarks carried by Russian media.
+He added that the sides are now “halfway” on issues regarding the demilitarization of Ukraine.

 The early morning attack was the closest strike yet to the center of Lviv, which has become a crossroads for people fleeing from other parts of Ukraine and for others entering to deliver aid or join the fight.
 The war has swelled the city’s population by some 200,000.